-- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (B) where the existence of such a relationship shall be determined based on a consideration of - where the existence of such a relationship shall be determined based on a the following factors: - (i) The length of the relationship. - (ii) The type of relationship. - (iii) The frequency of interaction between the persons involved in the relationship; or
+- (A) who is or has been in a social relationship of a romantic or intimate nature with the victim; and - (B) where the existence of such a relationship shall be determined based on a consideration of the following factors: - (i) The length of the relationship. - (ii) The type of relationship.

+Federal Bureau of Investigation; or

+(iii) The frequency of interaction between the persons involved in the relationship; or